 Ages: Students entering 4th and 5th grades in fall 2020

 Location: WSU Tri-Cities, Consolidated Information Center (CIC) Building

 Physical Address: 2770 Crimson Way, Richland, WA 99354

-Leap into a wild and awesome adventure!
+Leap into a wild and adventure!
 Explore the strange and amazing world of some extreme animals.
 From frogs and squids to owls, we are going to discover what makes animals tick.
-Learn how to track animals and identity signs left in nature.
-Join us for dung day and learn about real-world uses for poop!
+Learn how animals use their awesome adaptations to survive in the wild!
 Use dissection to learn more about the anatomy and eating habits of animals.
 Whether you want to be a veterinarian or you just like animals, this camp is for you!

 Design your own aircraft and fly it on campus.

 Coding to Help the World

 Computer Science Discoveries (CS Discoveries) is an introductory computer science course that empowers students to create authentic artifacts and engage with computer science as a medium for creativity, communication, problem-solving, and fun.
 Students will use Scratch, Code.org, Tynker, and Alice 3.0 to code their own interactive stories, animations, and games.
 In the process, they learn to think creatively, reason systematically, and work collaboratively — essential skills for everyone in today’s society.